harkeganesh/ciara/README.md

 ![Image Alt Text](system_diagram.jpg)

 ## Getting Started

-These instructions will guide you through building and running the Ciara application using Docker Compose.
+These instructions will guide you through building and running the Ciara Test Orchestration application using Docker Compose.

+To orchstrate the test I have preconfigured the tests and assets in ciara.db so user has to schedule only these tests.

 ### Prerequisites